Site Implementation «Prev Next»

 Each of these steps requires careful consideration of both technical and business issues.

-As you think through each step in the implementation of your site, consider your Web interface; the front end, or Web pages a user will actually see; and the back-end, or server-side, issues.
+As you think through each step in the implementation of your site, consider your user interface; the front end, or web pages a user will actually see; and the back-end, or server-side which deals with the business logic.

 Front-end and Back-end Challenges